Student loans Dates

 - you did not use the 'SL' tax code for your job.

 If your deductions are less than they should be, talk to your employer.
-Check you are using the correct tax code.
+Check you're using the right tax code.
 If you need to change your tax code, give your employer a new Tax code declaration - IR330.
-Make sure you include the ‘SL’.
+Make sure you include the 'SL'.

 Catching up on payments

-We will let you know if there is a significant under-deduction, and get you to pay the missing amount through your salary or wage.
+We'll let you know if there is a significant under-deduction, and get you to pay the missing amount through your salary or wage by sending your employer a 'Student loan extra deduction notice'.